JeyDotC/jeydotc.github.io/_drafts/ASP-STRONGLY-TYPED-CONTROLS-AN-MVP-ADDENDUM.md

 categories: Blog, ASP, MVP
 ---

+## Important note:

+This article has been abandoned because the concept is not well developed and has proved to bring many complications.
+May be another day I'b be taking a better approach to the subject.

 If you are an ASP developer and hate messy code, it is very likely that you've heard about the [Model-View-Presenter pattern](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter).
 As soon as one starts to play around with it, our mess-prone code starts to become more organized and our code-behind gets thinner, but we still have to deal with hundreds of user controls and code that does many repetitive tasks.
 This post is about a simple practice that may alleviate the remaining repetitive stuff left when applying the MVP pattern.

 ### A simple MVP example